FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 Implementations MAY add their own attributes.

 Test report MUST display Relevant Lower Bound.
-Displaying Relevant Upper Bound is NOT REQUIRED, but it is RECOMMENDED, especially if the implementation does not use Goal Width.
+Displaying Relevant Upper Bound is not REQUIRED, but it is RECOMMENDED, especially if the implementation does not use Goal Width.

 #### Irregular Goal Result